 As a new school year begins, it is critical that students and parents take time to learn safe traveling tips.
-Below, the committed Knoxville auto accident injury attorneys at Greg Coleman Law review several ways parents and kids can stay safe during this school year.
+Below, the committed Knoxville auto accident attorneys at Greg Coleman Law review several ways parents and kids can stay safe during this school year.

 If your child suffers an injury while commuting to or from school, do not hesitate to reach out to our dedicated legal team for a free, no obligation consultation.
 We will fight to hold the at-fault party accountable for the pain and suffering your child has endured.

 Driving Safety Tips

 With school back in session, there is likely to be an increase in both the number of vehicles on the road and the number of potential hazards for motorists.
 This is especially true in certain areas such as in school zones and around school busses.

 School zones are often heavily congested with students and vehicles at the beginning and end of each school day.

 To reduce the risk of causing an accident, consider following these safety precautions while you are driving in a school zone: